packetgeek/docker-radioshark/README.md

 system("sudo docker run --rm --privileged shark /shark-1.0/bin/linux/x86_64/shark -fm $freq");
 ```

-The above causes a temporary container to be created, and calls the binary with the desired frequency.
+The above causes a temporary container to be created, calls the binary with the desired frequency, and then destroys the container.
 If you want to listen to AM radio, change the "-fm" to "-am".
 If you want to control the blue LEDs, change "-fm" to "-blue" followed by a "1" or "0".
 If you want to control the red LEDs, change the "-fm" to "-red", followed by a "1" or "0".
 Example: "-red 1".
 Note: the LED calls can be run in the same command line as the "-fm" or "-am" calls.

 ## Getting Pulseaudio to play the audio